Propagation of Chaos for Derivatives of McKean-Vlasov Stochastic Differential Equations and Applications: Preliminaries

-\subsection{Derivative Flows}
+\subsection{Derivative flows}

-To analyze the stability and regularity of McKean--Vlasov SDEs, derivative estimates, such as directional derivatives and Malliavin derivatives, play a crucial role, since they provide the basis for establishing gradient estimates and Bismut-type formulas.
-Such estimates have been widely investigated under various assumptions on the coefficients.
-For instance, motivated by establishing the Bismut formulas for McKean--Vlasov SDEs, directional derivatives and the associated Malliavin derivatives have been studied in \cite{RW19} for regular case, in \cite{W23b} for singular case, in \cite{BRW20} for path-dependent case and so on.
-In addition, under drifts satisfying both local Lipschitz and one-sided Lipschitz conditions, results of a class of Malliavin derivative are obtained in \cite{dRW}.

-This part prepares for the propagation of chaos at the derivative level studied in the next section by collecting several basic properties of directional and Malliavin derivatives.
-We remark that the results in this part can be extended to the case where the drift is non-globally Lipschitz continuous.
+This subsection prepares for the propagation of chaos at the derivative level studied in the next section by collecting several basic properties of directional and Malliavin derivatives.
+We remark that the results in this subsection can be extended to the case where the drift is non-globally Lipschitz continuous.
 For the sake of clarity and readability, the corresponding extensions and discussions are deferred to Appendix \ref{df}.